zztop/alternative-so/readme.md

 # Alternative SO

 ## Implementation of Alternative Stackoverflow using MetaPy library
-#### This implementation is part of Course CS-410 Text Information Systems, for MCS-DS (Fall 2017), University of Illinois Urbana Champaigne
+#### This implementation is part of Course CS-410 Text Information Systems, for MCS-DS (Fall 2017), University of Illinois at  Urbana Champaign

 ## Setup
 1. Install Python3.6.
 Python 3.6 can be downloaded from [here](https://www.python.org/downloads/)